In the following guide, you will get more familiar with the Asset Access section of the InPlayer Dashboard.

 Below that, you have the search bar, along with the option to choose whether to view a list of the active or inactive accesses.

-To use the search bar, first enter the filter you wish to use for your search, press Enter on your keyboard (or click on the filter suggestion that pop-ups), and type in your search.
+To use the search bar, click on it, choose the filter you wish to use for your search, and type in your search.
 You can use one of the following filters:

 - asset title